-Figure 2-7 Total Velocity/Total Anti-Velocity Indicator function
+Figure 2-6 Total Velocity/Total Anti-Velocity Indicator function

-Figure 2-8 HUD Symbology
+Figure 2-7 HUD Symbology

 - 2.5.4.
 Intelligent Target Tracking System (ITTS).
 ITTS computes and displays Predicted-Impact-Point (PIP) markers corresponding to each type of weapon equipped on the ship.
 When the fitted weapons groups targeting solution converge due to closure, the separate weapon PIP's will combine into a combined weapons PIP.
 The PIPs display the predicted impact point of the projectile of each weapon will intercept the target based on the calculated distance, vector, and speed of the target as well as the projectile speed of each weapon.
 The PIPs project from the gun boresight cross or line-of-sight (LOS) reticule depending if the weapon has fixed or gimballed convergence (the ITTS can also be configured to display the PIPs as a lead indicator projecting from the targeted ship.
 This is pilot selectable).
 Out of range target is indicated by the PIP being displayed in RED with a line through it.
 Weapon firing is indicated by flashing yellow indicators appearing around the PIP.
-Projectile hits are indicated by different PIP symbology.
-These different PIP symbology is shown in figure 2-10. - 2.5.5.
+Projectile hits are indicated by green markers appear outside the PIP, once for each hit detected.
+Different weapon types are indicated by different PIP symbology.
+These different PIP symbology is shown in figure 2-5. - 2.5.5.
 Interchangeable Status Displays (ISDs).
 The ISDs are integrated into the cockpit vertical console.
 The ISDs convey second priority information.
 The ISDs can display current TDAS configuration, thruster output & monitoring and current power configuration.
 Each ISD is able to cycle between the various display modes available.
 Display modes can also be duplicated across multiple screens if desired. - 2.5.6.
 Communications system.
 The spacecraft utilises short and long range communication systems.
 The communications systems are controlled by the HUD, CVI and ISD's.
 The spacecraft also has an internal communication system for crew communication and coordination.

-Figure 2-9 HUD Landing symbology
+Figure 2-8 HUD Landing symbology